dbrown11/StanceTest/README.md

 API Configuration
 The app fetches workout data from a predefined API endpoint.
 No additional configuration is needed, but you can update the API URL in the WorkoutAPI class if required.

+Test Questions.

+Detailed build and run instructions: Simply open the app, and an onAppear call will pull the workout data.

+A summary of your implementation decisions: I decided to implement a list view for all the Sets, showing the speed and intensity of each rep. This allows the user to visually see how their performance is changing from set to set.

+Total time spent on the project: 2 hours.